Lertas/Voice_Gender-Language_Classification_CNN/README.md

 ## Voice_Multi-Label_Classification_DeepLearning

 Msc in Data Science 2020-21, NCSR 'Demokritos'.
 Deep Learning course.
-Voice gender recognition.
+2nd Semester.

 This is a project with domain voice gender and language recognition.
 We have to extract some features from our mp3 data and then with some deep learning methods to predict the gender and/or language of this voice record.